 Solar dehydrators are off-grid equipment that uses solar power to draw out moisture from food.
 However, since it lacks a thermostat, food that has been processed through this type of dehydrator ends up too dry or have the tendency to have a dry exterior but a slightly moist interior.
 Too desiccated and the food ends up barely edible and its enzymes gone.
 Otherwise, it won’t keep for more than a few weeks before mold sets in.

 Modern dehydrators are powered by electricity as it needs a source of energy to control its various parts.
 Regardless of its capacity, dehydrators have a heating element, fans, vents, and food trays.
 It should also have a thermostat and a timer.
 Fancier models have glass doors and an in-house light.

 The heating element provides the heat which draws moisture out of food.
 It works with the fans, which should ideally be placed on the side, and vents to allow dry, hot air to circulate the trays and come in contact with the food being dried.
 The trays are stackable and sometimes rotated.
 It is made of mesh to keep air circulation at its optimum.
 Food placed on the trays must be sliced thinly to hasten its dehydration.

-Installed thermostat keeps temperature optimal at 35 to 63 degrees centigrade and can be adjusted.
+The installed thermostat keeps temperature optimal at 35 to 63 degrees centigrade and can be adjusted.
 Meats and animal products require higher temperatures compared to plant produce.
 Although dehydrators can run for a couple of hours to days, it is necessary to have a timer to remind you when to get the food out and keep it moisture free.
-Glass doors and light are optional features usually reserved for high end models, but it helps viewing the products being desiccated easier.
+Glass doors and light are optional features usually reserved for high-end models, but it helps to view the products being desiccated easier.

 Working with a food sealer